bensig/benobi-one-src/content/initiatives.md

 {{% portfolio image="/images/bitcoin_initiative/bitcoin_initiative - 7.jpeg" alt="Ecuador" %}}

-Meeting with Guillermo Avellán, Manager of the Central Bank of Panama and [Alberto Dahik](https://en.m.wikipedia.org/wiki/Alberto_Dahik) to discuss Bitcoin in the developing world, financial inclusion, and the evolution of the digital economy.
+Meeting with Guillermo Avellán, Manager of the Central Bank of Panama and [Alberto Dahik](https://en.m.wikipedia.org/wiki/Alberto_Dahik), the former Vice President of Panama and an economist, to discuss Bitcoin in the developing world, financial inclusion, and the evolution of the digital economy.

 {{% /portfolio %}}